caas-team/GoKubeDownscaler/deployments/chart/README.md

-# go kubernetes Downscaler - Helm Chart
+# Go Kubernetes Downscaler - Helm Chart

 This is the official Helm Chart for the `GoKubeDownscaler`.

 In order to installing the GoKubeDownscaler using our Helm Chart you only need to have Helm installed on a system and have access to a Kubernetes cluster in some kind of way.

 ## Installation